neoforged/.github/primers/1.21.2/index.md

         - `createShearsOnlyDrop` is now an instance method
     - `EntityLootSubProvider`
         - `killedByFrog`, `killedByFrogVariant` now take in the getter for the `EntityType` registry
+        - `createSheepTable` -> `createSheepDispatchPool`, not one-to-one as the table was replaced with a pool builder given a map of dye colors to loot tables
 - `net.minecraft.gametest.framework`
     - `GameTestHelper#assertEntityPresent`, `assertEntityNotPresent` takes in a bounding box instead of two vectors
     - `GameTestInfo#getOrCalculateNorthwestCorner` is now public
 - `net.minecraft.network.chat.Component#score` now takes in a `SelectorPattern`
 - `net.minecraft.network.chat.contents.ScoreContents`, `SelectorContents` is now a record
+- `net.minecraft.network.protocol.game`
+    - `ClientboundMoveEntityPacket#getyRot`, `getxRot` now returns a `float` of the degrees
+    - `ClientboundRotateHeadPacket#getYHeadRot` now returns a `float` of the degrees
+    - `ClientboundTeleportEntityPacket#getyRot`, `getxRot` now returns a `float` of the degrees
 - `net.minecraft.resources.RegistryDataLoader$Loader#loadFromNetwork` now takes in a `$NetworkedRegistryData`, which contains the packed registry entries
 - `net.minecraft.server`
     - `MinecraftServer` no longer implements `AutoCloseable`